-The participation of third parties in these companies is shown under the heading "Non-controlling interests", except for open-ended investment funds in respect of which this amount is shown under the heading "Other liabilities" due to the high probability of redemption.
-The accumulated losses of a subsidiary are attributed to non-controlling interests in the proportions held, which may imply the recognition of negative non-controlling interests.
+The participation of third parties in these companies is shown under the heading "Noncontrolling interests", except for open-ended investment funds in respect of which this amount is shown under the heading "Other liabilities" due to the high probability of redemption.
+The accumulated losses of a subsidiary are attributed to the non-controlling interests in the proportions held, which may imply the recognition of negative non-controlling interests' amounts.

-In a step acquisition transaction that results in the acquisition of control, any minority interest previously held is revalued at fair value through profit or loss when calculating goodwill.
-At the time of a partial sale resulting in a loss of control over a subsidiary, any remaining minority interest held is revalued at fair value at the date of the sale and the gain or loss resulting from such revaluation is recorded against the income statement.
+In a step acquisition transaction that results in the acquisition of control, any non-controlling interest previously held is revalued at fair value through profit or loss when calculating goodwill.
+At the time of a partial sale resulting in a loss of control over a subsidiary, any remaining non-controlling interest held is revalued at fair value at the date of the sale and the gain or loss resulting from such revaluation is recorded against the income statement.

-Associated companies are those in which the Bank has significant influence, but over which it does not have control.
-Significant influence is presumed to exist when a shareholding (direct or indirect) exceeds 20%, but is under 50% (with voting rights proportional to the shareholding) or when the Bank has the power to participate in decisions relating to its financial and operating policies, but does not have control or joint control over same.
-Shareholdings in associated companies are recorded in accordance with the equity method, from the date the Bank gains significant influence until the date same ceases.
+Associated companies are those in which the Group has significant influence, but over which it does not have control.
+Significant influence is presumed to exist when one holds a shareholding (direct or indirect) that exceeds 20%, but is under 50% (with voting rights proportional to the shareholding) or when one has the power to participate in decisions relating to the financial and operating policies of an entity, but does not have control or joint control over same.
+Shareholdings in associated companies are recorded in accordance with the equity method, from the date the Group gains significant influence until the date same ceases.

-In accordance with the equity method, the consolidated financial statements include the portion of shareholders' equity and profit or loss of the associated companies attributable to the Bank.
+In accordance with the equity method, the consolidated financial statements include the portion of shareholders' equity and profit or loss of the associated companies attributable to the Group.
 Dividends paid by associated companies reduce the value of the investment held by the Group.
-The Bank performs impairment tests on its investments in associated companies, whenever there are signs of impairment.
+The Group performs impairment tests on its investments in associated companies, whenever there are signs of impairment.
 Impairment losses recorded in prior periods may be reversible, up to the limit of the accumulated losses.

-Goodwill is measured as the excess of the acquisition cost of the businesses over the effective percentage held in the fair value of the assets, liabilities and contingent liabilities of subsidiaries and associated companies acquired, as well as any Equity instruments issued by the Group.
-At least once a year, the Bank performs impairment tests on the goodwill recognized in the balance sheet, in accordance with the requirements of IAS 36 - "Impairment of Assets".
-For this purpose, goodwill is allocated to cash generating units, which are never greater wider than the group of assets composing each operational segment of the Group, and the recoverable amount of these is assessed based on the present value of the estimated future cash flows, determined using discount rates considered appropriate by the Bank and based on appropriate and accepted methodologies.
+Goodwill is measured as the excess of the acquisition cost of the businesses over the effective percentage held in the fair value of the assets, liabilities and contingent liabilities of subsidiaries and associated companies acquired, as well as any equity instruments issued by the Group.
+At least once a year, the Group performs impairment tests on the goodwill recognized in the balance sheet, in accordance with the requirements of IAS 36 - "Impairment of Assets".
+For this purpose, goodwill is allocated to cash generating units, which are never wider than the group of assets composing each operational segment of the Group, and the recoverable amount of these is assessed based on the present value of the estimated future cash flows, determined using discount rates considered appropriate by the Group and based on appropriate and accepted methodologies.
 Impairment losses associated with goodwill are recorded in the income statement for the financial year and cannot be reversed.
 The goodwill of associated companies is included in the book value of the investment, which is subject to impairment tests.

-In a step acquisition transaction that results in the acquisition of significant influence, any previously held shareholding is revalued at fair value through profit or loss on the first application of the equity method.
+In a step acquisition transaction that results in the acquisition of significant influence, any previously held shareholding is revalued at fair value through profit or loss upon the first application of the equity method.

-On the first-time adoption of IFRS, the Bank decided not to apply IFRS 3 - "Business combinations", retrospectively.
-Therefore, goodwill arising on acquisitions up to January 1, 2004 was reflected as a deduction from shareholders' equity in compliance with the former accounting policy followed.
-Previously recognized negative goodwill was recorded as an increase in shareholders' equity, as permitted by IFRS 1.
+On the first-time adoption of IFRS, the Group decided not to apply IFRS 3 - "Business combinations" retrospectively.
+Therefore, goodwill arising on acquisitions up to January 1, 2004 is reflected as a deduction from shareholders' equity in compliance with the former accounting policy followed.
+On the other hand, previously recognized negative consolidation differences were recorded as an increase in shareholders' equity, as permitted by IFRS 1.